ministryofjustice/cloud-platform-infrastructure/terraform/cloud-platform-components/README.md

 ```

 All alerts are routed using the `severity` label.
 Provide the development team the severity label created for each route (default is team_name),
-which will be used by the developemt team when creating custom application alerts.
+which will be used by the development team when creating custom application alerts.

 #### kube-prometheus-custom-alerts<application_name>.yaml